erykjj/mutextum/README.md

 - **Multi-note mode** – Long documents are split into one note per top-level (`#`) heading, inside a subfolder named after the source file, with an index note listing all chapters; if no top-level headings are found, the document is written as a single note instead

-- **Link cleanup** – *jw.org* links are stripped automatically (the visible text is kept), so [tra.VER:ture](https://github.com/erykjj/traverture) can handle scripture linking; internal EPUB anchor links are removed as well; adjacent bold and italic spans left dangling by link removal are merged back into continuous formatting
+- **Link cleanup** – Internal EPUB anchor links are removed[^2]; adjacent bold and italic spans left dangling by link removal are merged back into continuous formatting

 - **Conflict handling** – If a destination note or folder already exists, a dialog asks whether to overwrite, rename, or skip